dmnks/rpm/tests/README.md

 Currently, the following methods (*mktree backends*) are available for bootstrapping the tree:

-1. **OCI** - Uses a prebuilt [OCI](https://opencontainers.org/) image matching
+1. **OCI** - Pulls a prebuilt [OCI](https://opencontainers.org/) image matching
-   the host OS as the base.
+   the host OS and layers RPM on top to produce the final image.
 This backend is suitable for native development of RPM, requires [Podman](https://github.com/containers/podman/) and is selected by default.

-2. **Rootfs** - Uses the root filesystem itself.
+2. **Rootfs** - Installs RPM into the root filesystem.
 This backend is suitable for use within a development container with the runtime dependencies installed and can be selected with the CMake option `-DMKTREE_BACKEND=rootfs`.

 > [!IMPORTANT]
 > Currently, local build integration (*native* mode) in the OCI backend is only